terodox/terodox.tech/content/posts/2019-10-27--npm-hook/index.md

 npm hook add awsudo https://my.webhook.endpoint THE_MOST_SECRET_THING_ONE_CAN_IMAGINE
 ```

+You can register for changes on a package, a user, or even an entire namespace (eg. @babel).

 ## The webhook body

 The endpoint wired to npm hook will need to receive a POST request.
 The body of the post request is extremely verbose.